gruvw/pireplay/README.md

 Congratulations!
 Your PiReplay device is now fully functional.

-#### Build from source
+#### Build from source (optional)

-Build and install the package from source (on the Raspberry Pi) using the following:
+If you prefer to build and install the PiReplay package from source (on the Raspberry Pi), use the following:

 ```bash
 sudo apt install -y git